angelwing888/AP-Comp-Sci-Study-Guide/README.md

 Machine code: Machine level instructions that are uniquely read by computer processors using patterns of 1s and 0s.

+RAM: Stands for Random Access Memory, this is a short term memery that is faster to read and write to than a computers hard drive.
+RAM is volatile meaning that it needs power to maintain data.
+If a computer is shutoff, the data in the RAM is erased.

 Selection: Uses "if...then" to tell a computer how to select a step or to tell the sequence that it should be executed.

 String: A linear sequence of characters, words, or other data